dustinlyons/nixos-config/README.md

 I use it daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
 Others have reported that it's working for them too.

-The benefit is that you'll define once what your work environment should be, and then you're done, forever and ever.
-Nix makes it so, no matter the platform.
+The benefit is that you'll define your work environment once, and then you're done, forever and ever.
+Something broken?
+Just chill, `nixpkgs` community will fix it.
+Welcome to the side of Github that has your back.

 Check out the starter templates and step-by-step commands below to get started!